Certificate Examination Syllabus and Regulations [Overseas]

 15. Candidates will be notified of the results of the Examination at the end of July of the year in which the Examination was taken.
 The names of successful candidates will be published in the Newsletter of the Institute.

-16. The Examination Appeals Procedure is available from the Director of Education of IHRIM.
+16. The Examination Appeals Procedure is available from the IHRIM Office.

 17. Candidates who fail to reach the pass standard in this paper may re-sit the paper on any two [2] subsequent occasions but within three years of the first attempt on payment of the appropriate fee and according to the syllabus which is in place at the time of the Examination.